alexanderthanhbui/BlindBox/README.md

 password: testuser123

 Once logged on, users may find groups made by other users based on their current location.
-Alternatively the user may create a new group by clicking on the search bar at the top pf the main view.
+Alternatively the user may create a new group by clicking on the search bar at the top of the main view.

 ## License